 The less good side?
 Well, this extra borrowing will normally come with its own separate agreement.
 So, you won’t necessarily get to access the same deal you have on your current mortgage.
 Instead, the additional borrowing could have higher interest rates (although you might also find you get the same rate or sometimes even better!).
 You’ll normally have to pay an arrangement fee for your lender to sort the whole thing out too.

 On top of that, you can only get a further advance with your current lender.
 While that’s not a bad thing in itself, the chances are they won’t have the cheapest deal for you.
 After all, there are over 100 mortgage lenders in the UK alone, all offering different rates and deals!

 To find out whether it’s the right route for you, it’s best to use a mortgage broker (also known as a mortgage advisor).
 Here's how to find the best mortgage broker for you.
 Whole-of-market mortgage brokers are experts who can compare all the different deals and lenders available to find you the best one for your circumstances.
-You can use our free find a mortgage advisor service to find the right one for you.

 Last but definitely not least, a second charge mortgage is where you get a second mortgage on your current property.
 Yep, it’s exactly what you’re thinking: you end up with 2 mortgages on 1 home!

 Just like a further advance, your current mortgage gets to stay exactly as it is (meaning you don’t have to worry about any early repayment charges!) and you just borrow extra money on top.
 But this time, rather than getting the extra borrowing from your current lender, you actually use the equity you’ve built up in your home to get a whole other mortgage with a second lender.